 The whiplash was felt most in the short end of the Treasury market which is more sensitive to the course of the Fed funds rate.
 Yields on two-year notes shot up 8 basis points to 43 basis points, the sharpest single-day rise since mid 2011.

 Yields on 10-year notes were at 2.76 percent, having risen 9 basis points on Wednesday.
 Since they act as the benchmark for bond yields across the globe, the shift will ripple through to higher borrowing costs for many countries.

 The rise in U.S. yields in turn helped lift the dollar and sent the euro reeling back a full cent to $1.3826.
 Against a basket of major currencies, the dollar was holding at 80.004 after adding 0.8 percent on Wednesday.

 The dollar was up at 102.40, having jumped a full yen overnight in a move which helped limit the fallout on Japanese stocks.
 A weaker yen tends to be seen as positive for Japanese exports and company profits.

 The dollar's gains were gold's undoing, sending the metal down to $1,330.24 an ounce.
 Its 1.8 percent drop on Wednesday was the biggest one-day fall since January.

 Neither has the prospect of rising rates in the United States been good for some emerging markets as it threatens to draw capital away, pressuring equities and currencies.

 It also comes as China seems to be weakening its yuan as a way to support a slowing economy, which puts pressure on other nations in the region to lower their currencies to stay competitive on exports.

-The yuan hit an 11-month low on Wednesday to be down 0.8 percent for the week, a huge move for the normally tightly controlled currency.
 Last weekend the People's Bank of China (PBOC) doubled the daily trading band allowed for the yuan to 2 percent from the mid-point that it sets each day.